reactiflux/discord-irc/README.md

     "server": "irc.bottest.org",
+    "incomingURL": "http://slack.com/hook", // Incoming hook URL from Slack "outgoingToken": "test", // Outgoing hook token from Slack "autoSendCommands": [ // Commands that will be sent on connect ["MODE", "test", "+x"],
+        ["AUTH", "test", "password"]
+    ],
-    "incomingURL": "http://slack.com/hook", // Incoming hook URL from Slack "outgoingToken": "test", // Outgoing hook token from Slack "channelMapping": { // Maps each Slack-channel to an IRC-channel, used to direct messages to the correct place "#slack": "#irc"
+    "channelMapping": { // Maps each Slack-channel to an IRC-channel, used to direct messages to the correct place "#slack": "#irc"
     }